parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

     for (EvMRYMExyjbCXxMkAjebxXmNeLXvloPzEWhKA=0;EvMRYMExyjbCXxMkAjebxXmNeLXvloPzEWhKA<125;EvMRYMExyjbCXxMkAjebxXmNeLXvloPzEWhKA++) FovEDIUWBLVcXkOWFAFtYRnPySjMblpAiQIpweE[EvMRYMExyjbCXxMkAjebxXmNeLXvloPzEWhKA]= QCZabMzxQiD + zNfykyBKUZpJbYxaihofpbKLkIDcRxYZWhcohxhunRGf;
 {% endcodeblock %}

 Obfuscated JavaScript.
-I tried running the it and print the last variable to no avail.
+I executed it and printed the last variable, but the result was garbage.
 The code just does a lot of computatation.
 However variable ``IxTUQnOvHg`` looks suspicious.
 A large number of bytes are unescaped.
-After reading some guides, I found out how to decode this. ``%u72f9`` should be ``0xf972``.
+After reading some guides, I found out how to decode this. ``%u72f9`` should be converted to ``0xf972``.
 I wrote a simple Python program to do this decoding.
 Read 6 characters, discard the first two (%u), swap characters 3 and 4 with 5 and 6.
 The end result is some shellcode.
-I used this website to convert it to an executable: [http://sandsprite.com/shellcode_2_exe.php](http://sandsprite.com/shellcode_2_exe.php).
+I used this website to convert it to an executable: [http://sandsprite.com/shellcode\_2\_exe.php](http://sandsprite.com/shellcode_2_exe.php).

-After running the executable via Immunity a message box pops up with an encoded message.
+After running the executable in Immunity a message box pops up with an encoded message.
 If we look inside memory, we can find this string.

 ![MessageBox Text](/images/2014/flare/4-1.jpg "MessageBox Text")

-{% codeblock string in hex %}
+{% codeblock First string in hex %}
 2574243575216B2A36366B2F3274752E2A2305316B203723256B2B2D46
 {% endcodeblock %}

 The length is close to the email (29 bytes).
 Here's what I thought.
 If it is the email then the last 13 bytes should be ``@flare-on.com``.
 It's probably xor-ed with a key.
 If the key is smaller than 13 bytes then it is repeated and we can easily find it.
-How? xor is transitive meaning that if ``plaintext xor key = ciphertext`` then ``key = plaintext xor ciphertext``.
-So if we xor the last 13 bytes of ciphertext with ``@flare-on.com`` then I will find the last 13 bytes of the key.
+How? xor is transitive.
+If ``plaintext xor key = ciphertext`` then ``key = plaintext xor ciphertext``.
+If we xor the last 13 bytes of ciphertext with ``@flare-on.com`` then we will find the last 13 bytes of the key.
 If key is smaller than plain/ciphertext (if key is as long as plain/ciphertext then we will have a ``one time pad``) it is repeated.

 The following Python code does it.
 On a side note, we really need a string xor operator in Python.
 I wrote one which is probably not that good.

-{% codeblock lang:python %}
+{% codeblock lang:python First string xor %}
 def xor(mydata,mykey):
     keylen = len(mykey)
     datalen = len(mydata)